Why we built Improv Chat.

 You don't need a theater.
 You don't need a troupe.
 You need a room and a mic and someone ready to say "yes, and."

 If you've never done improv, start here.
 If you're shy, start here.
 No audience staring at you.
 No spotlight.
-Just a warm room and someone to play with.
+Just you and a game that's rooting for you to take the leap.

 The improvisers who get great are the ones who never stop repping.
-We built shows and jams and open mics so you always have a way to work your muscle.
+We built games for every part of the craft — character, scene work, emotional range, monologue — so you always have a way to work the muscle.
 No matter where you are or what time it is.

-This is a venue.
+The stage is wherever you are.
 The lights are always on.
 The door is always open.
 Come in whenever you want.
 Stay as long as you need.

 Built by improvisers, for improvisers.